 - External Organization: An organization or individual from outside of the University that uses University Facilities to conduct a Program pursuant to an approved contract or other use agreement with the University.

-- Non-Student Minor: A person under the age of eighteen (18) who is not enrolled or accepted for enrollment at the University.
+- Non-Student Minor: A Minor who is not enrolled or accepted for enrollment at the University.
 The term “Non-Student Minors” does not include students who are “dually enrolled” in University programs while also enrolled in primary or secondary schools, or students enrolled in an early college high school affiliated with the University.

 - One-On-One Contact: Personal, unsupervised interaction between any Authorized Adult and a Non-Student Minor without at least one (1) other Authorized Adult, parent, or legal guardian being present.